Significant Contributions to World Dental Health and Optimal Masticatory Function:

 - Computerized Occlusal Analysis Technology Applications in Dental Medicine Handbook: IGI Global Inc.: Detecting and Quantifying Chronic Dental Microtrauma and Cervical Dentin Hypersensitivity, using the Air Indexing Method combined with T- Scan System.
 Chapter 9; 429- 466 (2015).

 Continuing Education (C.E.)
-Article
+Article/Video

 - Incisal Edge (Benco) - Cervical Dentin Hypersensitivity: Etiology & Current Treatment.
 Coleman, T. A. (2001).